MDMC.trajectory_analysis.observables package

 Parameters:

-• MD_input (CompactTrajectory) – a single CompactTrajectory object.
+• MD_input (CompactTrajectory) – CompactTrajectory object to compute F(Q, t) from.

 • **settings